Public Health

 Many Public Health majors go directly into the workforce after graduation.
 Students have gone on to work in the non-clinical medical setting in hospitals and care facilities, government organizations, nonprofit organizations, research organizations, and private healthcare-related jobs.
 Frequently these positions are the result of the required internship.
 Many students also go on to pursue graduate degrees in health administration, health policy, and public health.
 Students also combine their bachelors degree in Public Health with clinical degrees like nursing, PA, PT, and MD.

-The UMBC Public Health program also offers a minor that can be a rewarding complement for many majors, such as Biology, Emergency Health Services, Information Technology, Psychology, and Political Science, among others.
+The UMBC Public Health program also offers a Public Health minor that can be a rewarding complement for many majors, such as Biology, Emergency Health Services, Information Technology, Psychology, and Political Science, among others.

 Alumni Spotlights